Senators move to close child-bride immigration loophole

 Republican senators announced a new bill Wednesday aimed at closing a child-marriage loophole in immigration law.

-Under the current system, a juvenile in the U.S. can petition for a spouse or fiance to immigrate to the U.S., and an adult here can petition for a juvenile spouse to immigrate.
+Under the current system, there is no minimum age for an immigration petition.
+That means a juvenile in the U.S. can petition for a spouse or fiancé(e) to immigrate to the U.S., and an adult here can petition for a juvenile partner to immigrate.

 No parental consent is required.